The Most Authentic Total War Games11 Jul 2020 2

 Forget about the best Total War game, which game is the most authentic?
 Which game captures the essence and history of the time the best?
 Nobody’s going to pretend that the series is a paragon of historical accuracy.
 We all know they take several hundred liberties with their chosen subjects, placing fun above veracity, preferring the spectacle before history.

-What is the Best Total War Game for Authenticity?
+What is the Best Total War Game?

 - Total War: Rome II